CANADIAN MASSAGE THERAPY COUNCIL FOR ACCREDITATION

 We develop accreditation standards for massage therapy education and accredit massage therapy education programs in Canada.

-Achieving CMTCA accreditation is a tangible representation of a program’s commitment to quality, safety, and ongoing improvement.
+Achieving CMTCA accreditation is a tangible representation of a program’s commitment to quality, ethics, safety, and ongoing improvement.

 What is it?